Charter Yacht Show – Display your yacht. Make a lasting impression!

 - Yacht Hop – Participate in this fun-for-all event – themes and fancy dress encouraged!
 Brokers “hop” from yacht to yacht sampling hors-d’oeuvres and cocktails and chatting with the crew.
 This is a social event and few if any brokers will want to do an inspection.
 A party theme allows crews to show off their creativity, decorate, dress in costume, and serve signature cocktails and party snacks.

-- Chef’s Competition – Attended by the Press, this is a prestigious and highly competitive event.
+- Chef’s Competition – Attended by the Press and Show Sponsors.
+This is a prestigious and highly competitive event.
 Check deadline dates for registration by the Chef.
-Win that Award!
+Win that award!

 - Table Setting Competition – an opportunity for the Chief Stew and crew to transform the formal dining room for a special occasion or theme.

-Let us know if you register to participate in these events.
+Let Select Yachts know if you register to participate in these events.
 We will send out announcements and invitations in advance.